Actindo-AG/Documentation/Fulfillment/Operation/01_ManageDispatchNotes.md

   An additional confirmation window notice is displayed.

 4. Click the [EXPORT] button if you are sure you want to export the dispatch note again.
+  The message ... is displayed.
+The dispatch note has been resent to the fulfiller.

+  > [Info] Check dependent processes for errors...